marco-willi/tf-estimator-cnn/README.md

 # Using Tensorflow's Estimator and Dataset APIs on popular CNNs

-This repo provides boiler plate code to train CNNs using the Tensorflow's popular Estimator and Dataset APIs.
+This repo provides boiler plate code to train CNNs using Tensorflow's popular Estimator and Dataset APIs.
 Several popular CNN architectures from different model zoos can be imported, more can added accordingly.

 ## Features